Jack and the Beanstalk (1974 film): Plot

 In the meantime, Jack meets more clothed mice Nigel, Tammy and George as well as a talking harp.
 The harp initially starts calling for the giant, but is quick to cooperate when the mice and Jack persuade her that it would be in her best interest.
 She reveals that Madame Hecuba destroyed the king and queen and turned the people of the castle into mice.
 Tulip comes into the treasure room and Jack witnesses a golden hen lay a golden egg.
 The harp also reveals that the witch's spell must be renewed daily.

 Jack decides to grab the hen and as much treasure as he can carry and make his way back down the beanstalk.
 In the process, he tricks Tulip into thinking he fell to his doom.
 Jack and his mother celebrate their new-found fortune until Crosby persuades Jack that he should stop the princess from marrying the giant.

 With fresh determination to help the princess, Jack ascends the beanstalk a second time.
 He learns from the harp that the spell over the princess can be broken with a kiss from someone who is truly brave.
 Jack crashes the mock wedding and gives Margaret a kiss.
-The witch is angered when Margaret returns to normal and recognizes her as her parent's killer, whilst Tulip is enraged that Margaret doesn't actually love him.
+The witch is angered when Margaret returns to normal and recognizes her as her parents' killer, whilst Tulip is enraged that Margaret doesn't actually love him.
 A chase ensues, and Jack eventually faces Madame Hecuba again.
 Tulip enters the room and prepares to step on Jack when, at the last moment, fed up with his mother's abusive treatment of him, he turns on her and instead steps on her.

 With the witch destroyed, the mice turn back into people and the castle starts to return to normal.
 The giant is still around, however, and chases Jack and Crosby.
 The two eventually climb down the beanstalk with Tulip in hot pursuit, and cut the beanstalk down upon reaching the bottom, causing Tulip to fall to his death.
 Sometime later, Jack and Crosby look up to the clouds, thinking about their friends in the sky.